-Student Name: In signing below, I verify that I have received and reviewed the have no questions at this time.
-Should any questions arise, I wi Signatures: Student: Date: Parent/Guardian: Date: The Victor School provides all students with equal benefits regardless of race, color, sex, gender i orientation, disability o dentity, religion, national origin, sexual The electronic version of the Student Handbook as version and will contain any up Please access our student handbook on odates and amendments.
-Please return this page, signed, to the school, att
+Student Name: In signing below, I verify that I have received and reviewed the Student Handbook have no questions at this time.
+Should any questions arise, I will contact my Advisor Signatures: Student: Date: Parent/Guardian: Date: The Victor School provides all students with equal access to servion benefits regardless of race, color, sex, gender identity, religion orientation, disability or homelessness. , national origin, sexual The electronic version of the Student Handbook as available on the version and will contain any updates and amend Please access our student handbook on our website at well as the version of the Student Handbook as available on the version and will contain any updates and amend the version of the Student Handbook as available on the version and will contain any updates and amend the version of the Student Handbook as available on the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and will contain any updates and amend the version and the versio ndments.
+Please return this page, signed, to the school, attention Marisa Thanks in advancel DiMeo, no later than 7/5/2023.